udjapanese/docs/_ja/morphology.md

 ---
 layout: base
 title:  'Morphology'
+udver: '2'
 ---

 # Morphology

-As described in Introduction, the parts-of-speech of Japanese are defined as a mapping from UniDic POS tags, because the UniDic guideline is fully established and widely used in Japanese NLP.
+As described in Introduction, the parts-of-speech of Japanese are defined as a mapping from UniDic POS tags of SUW (short unit word), LUW (long unit word) and their syntactic positions, because the UniDic guideline is fully established and widely used in Japanese NLP.
+The rule is defined cabocha2ud/conf/bccwj_pos_suw_rule.json

 The following table defines a mapping from UniDic SUW POS tags into Universal Dependencies POS tags (this table is not finalized yet; any